tnightengale/dbt-activity-schema/README.md

 ## Relationships
 See the [relationships/](macros/relationships/) path for the most up to date relationships and their documentation.

+## Warehouses
+To the best of the author's knowledge this jinja-macros in this package are supported for all dbt adapters.

 ## Contributions
 Contributions and feedback are welcome.
 Please create an issue if you'd like to